tvmai/tvmai.github.io/vta.md

 - Lower the barrier of entry for machine learning practitioners to experiment with novel network architectures, operators and data representations that require specialized hardware support.

-VTA is a component of TVM which was a research project at the [SAML group](https://saml.cs.washington.edu/) of Paul G. Allen School of Computer Science & Engineering, University of Washington.
+VTA is a component of TVM which was a research project at the [SAMPL group](https://sampl.cs.washington.edu/) of Paul G. Allen School of Computer Science & Engineering, University of Washington.
 The project is now driven by an open source community involving multiple industry and academic institutions.
 The project adopts [Apache-style merit based governace model](https://docs.tvm.ai/contribute/community.html).